Child Custody Laws Attorneys Lawyer Maryland Massachusetts Virginia

 Child custody laws are very complex.
 If you are facing a child custody battle in Maryland, Massachusetts or Virginia, you need to be aware of what factors the court will consider to determine what is in the child’s best interests.
 The court will have to decide who will have primary physical custody and whether the court will order joint legal custody.

-There are many factors to consider when you are facing a child custody battle in Maryland, Massachusetts or Virginia.
+There are many factors to consider when you are facing a child custody battle in Maryland or Virginia.

 You can count on our child custody attorneys in Maryland, Massachusetts & Virginia to be there when you need them.
 The SRIS, P.C.
-Maryland, Massachusetts or Virginia child custody lawyers can help you amicably negotiate a parenting agreement via a Maryland, Massachusetts or Virginia parenting agreement.
+Maryland, Massachusetts or Virginia child custody lawyers can help you amicably negotiate a parenting agreement via a Maryland or Virginia parenting agreement.

 However, if the child custody proceedings turn nasty, they will fight hard for you throughout the entire child custody litigation process.

-The following are some of the laws in VA, MD & MA:
+The following are some of the laws in VA & MD:

 In any proceeding in a court of record to determine custody or visitation, when the court conducts an in camera interview of a minor child whose custody or visitation is at issue without the presence of the parties or their counsel,